glam-lab/degender-the-web/README.md

 # Degender the Web - a Chrome extension
-Inspired by [Farhad Manjoo](https://www.nytimes.com/by/farhad-manjoo)'s essay [It's Time for 'They'](https://www.nytimes.com/2019/07/10/opinion/pronoun-they-gender.html), _Degender the Web_ is a Chrome web browser extension that replaces all gendered pronouns with "they/them/their".
+Inspired by [Farhad Manjoo](https://www.nytimes.com/by/farhad-manjoo)'s essay [It's Time for 'They'](https://www.nytimes.com/2019/07/10/opinion/pronoun-they-gender.html), _Degender the Web_ is a Chrome web browser extension that replaces gendered pronouns on most Web pages with "they/them/their".

 What if English had no gender pronouns?
 _Degender the Web_ is both a thought experiment and a behavior change support system.